Exercise during pregnancy is great for your health and well being but did you know it could affect your baby’s brain? Find out how in this post.

 Animals that exercised, whether or not they had any other enrichments in their cages, had healthier brains and performed significantly better on cognitive tests than the other mice.
 Animals that didn’t run, no matter how enriched their world was otherwise, did not improve their brainpower in complex, lasting ways.

-Turns out, exercise during pregnancy is also good for your unborn baby’s brain
+Exercise during pregnancy is also good for baby’s brain

 It’s true.
 And what’s surprising is just how little exercise during pregnancy is needed.
 A University of Montreal study found that just 20 minutes of exercise, done three times a week, can enhance your baby’s brain development.
 And we’re not talking cross fit, spinning, or zumba.
 Moderate exercise – anything that leads to a slight shortness of breath – will do the trick, according to researchers.